Adam-script/Adam-script/README.md

 I mainly work on Python and C++ projects, with a particular focus on Arduino-based systems.
 I enjoy working on embedded systems and building hands-on projects.

+I’m currently working on :
+1. Chess robot project
+2. Writing machine project
+3. CTF website

-I’m currently working on a chess robot project and I’m also open to collaborating on projects (if I can help).
+I’m also open to collaborating on projects (if I can help).

-You can reach me directly on GitHub or on my Discord [here](https://discord.gg/ENmbEjGM).